 To make a homeless application, you need to go the council's housing department or homelessness unit.
 If the council offices are closed, there should be an emergency number you can call to get help.
-The address of your nearest office and the emergency number should be listed in the Advice Services Directory or on your council's website.
+The address of your nearest office and the emergency number should be listed on your council's website.

 When you go to the council's offices, make sure you make it very clear that you want to make a homeless application.
 The council has to accept your application, so don't let them turn you away.

 You can find out more about contacting the council and making a homelessness application.
 You can also download a flowchart showing the homelessness application process and a list of things to take along with you when you go to make your application.

 What if I'm told I can't apply?